June 12-15, 2016

 Columbia, South Carolina

 This two-day forum examines water policies, management, and research with the goal of ensuring South Carolina has sufficient water resources to boost the economy and protect natural resources.
 Political and industry leaders take the stage for the first day, and regulatory agencies and nonprofit advocates are the focus the second day.
+The abstract submittal deadline is April 15, 2016, and acceptance notifications will be sent out in mid-May.
 Visit http://www.clemson.edu/public/sc_water_resources/index.html for more information.